The People of Creative Stage

 Andrea Beasom (Co-creator and Lead Teacher of the Dancing Designers) has performed on many of the country's most prestigious stages.
 She has appeared with the Continuum Ballet in New York City, the LINES Ballet Ensemble in San Francisco, and has appeared in numerous main stage productions, as a dancer, with the Chicago Lyric Opera, the Los Angeles Opera, the San Diego Opera, the Dallas Opera, the Glimmerglass Opera Festival, and with Opera Hawaii.
 Also an accomplished Choreographer and director, Andrea filled the role of assistant director for the children's theater production of The Lion, the Unicorn and Me at Washington National Opera at the Kennedy Center.
 A passionate teacher and coach for young dancers, Andrea is a long time collaborator with teaching partner Danny Lindgren.

-Christina Beck (Musical Theater Builders Co-teacher) has extensive performing experience both locally and internationally.
+Christina Beck (Musical Theater Builders, Dancing Designers, Comedy Improv Lead Teacher) is a recent graduate of Barnard College of Columbia University, where she studied Theatre, Religion, and German.
+An actor and director, she has extensive performing experience both locally and internationally.
 She has performed at the Edinburgh Fringe Festival, where her piece (in which she played the lead) received five-star reviews, and off-Broadway at the Tank Theater in New York, as well as at Barnard College, and in professional productions in her hometown in Massachusetts.
 She is trained in various methods and styles of acting, including extensive musical theater training and performance, Avant Garde theater, and Shakespearean performance.
+Her newest passion is directing, and she has assistant directed both college-level and professional pieces in the past year.
 Christina also has a background in dance, including in ballet, contemporary and musical theatre styles.
-She loves to teach, and ran a program for elementary school students to learn improvisation and performance technique while she was a student at Exeter.
-Christina is currently studying at Barnard College at Columbia University, where she majors in Theater and minors in German and in Religion.
+She loves to teach theatre, and has been teaching theatre in the city at Creative Stage for several years.

 Katelyn Candiello (Musical Theater Builders Co-teacher), is currently studying at New York University's Tisch School of the Arts in the prestigious Stella Adler Studio.
 She regularly performs in both student and professional productions in repertoire ranging from Shakespeare to My Fair Lady.
 Katelyn also has a strong musical background and has trained in both classical voice and piano for nearly a decade.
 She has also trained as a dancer in ballet, tap and jazz.
 In addition to her performing experience, Katelyn is also an experienced teacher, having spent many summers teaching and directing young people in her home town of Lancaster, Pennsylvania.